‘Grace groweth best in winter’ (Samuel Rutherford) – Harsh winters are often the seasons in which we mature and become more fruitful.

 The course has five sessions, and we are doing one during our mid-week family prayer meeting.

 My takeaway from the first session, “God on Mute: Engaging the Silence,” is the illustration of a plant that had shed off its leaves during the winter season.

-Our naked eye could see a bare plant that looks dead during winter, but we don’t see its roots growing underneath – branching out, going wider and deeper.
+Our naked eye can see a bare plant that looks dead during winter, but we don’t see its roots growing underneath – branching out, going broader and more profound.

 The following verses come to mind:

 Therefore, just as you have received Christ Jesus as Lord, continue to walk in Him, rooted and built up in Him, established in the faith as you were taught, and overflowing with thankfulness.Colossians 2:6-7

 “I am the true vine, and my Father is the gardener.
 2 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.
 3 You are already clean because of the word I have spoken to you.
 4 Remain in me, as I also remain in you.
 No branch can bear fruit by itself; it must remain in the vine.
 Neither can you bear fruit unless you remain in me.John 15:1-4

 Often, we are drawn to focus more on the uncertainties we face than the certainties we hold.